rinoldsimon/Ember-App-Kit/contacts-client/README.md

 This is the Ember component of an example app built using Ember App Kit, Ember Data 1.0.0-Beta, and Rails API.
-You can also check out the [Rails code](https://github.com/rinoldsimon/Ember-App-Kit/tree/master/contacts-server), and the actual [demo]().
+You can also check out the [Rails code](https://github.com/rinoldsimon/Ember-App-Kit/tree/master/contacts-server).